 Whether you choose to soak in the tub or simply enjoy a drink in warm evening air and atmosphere, you will be your most relaxed-self.
 After the perfect wind-down, snuggle in for a great night’s sleep in the comfortable beds.

-⇒ Read my full post on the best things to do in Bogota
+⇒ Read all about the Best Things to do in Bogota in 24 hours.

 This Cartagena boutique hotel boasts a beautiful garden terrace, an infinity pool and a bar.
 Located in the city centre you will have easy access to vibey restaurants, coffee shops and bars.
 This spot is always ready to give you a cool welcome and quiet rest during your stay.